 Project Overview

 During extreme climate events, such as the January 2015 Malawi flood disaster, humanitarian organizations rely on Earth observation (EO) data to evaluate impact and design response programs.
-This project builds on the previous analysis of various EO flood detection products and incorporates specific flood definitions to better identify impacts of flash floods versus riverine floods.
+This project built on the previous analysis of various EO flood detection products and incorporated specific flood definitions to better identify impacts of flash floods versus riverine floods.
 These definitions will then be incorporated into a methodology to better monitor and forecast flash flood events in vulnerable areas.

 Abstract

 In January 2015, Malawi, in southern Africa, experienced a series of flood events, which resulted in the displacement of over 230,000 residents and left 276 people reported dead or missing.
 During the disaster, the combination of extreme rainfall on a short time scale, but large spatial area resulted in both river-overflow floods and flash floods.
 Differences between these distinct flood types affected communities in Malawi differently, and the resulting relief effort was hampered by insufficient information provided to responders.
 From a partnership with the Malawi Red Cross and supported by a review of media reports, it was shown that there were challenges in order to reach the affected population in a timely manner.
-A previous comparative analysis of several spatial inundation products by the Malawi Disasters Spring 2015 team concluded the following; 1.
-There is inconsistency in the spatial distribution of a flood signal across flood products relative to a specific flood type and 2.
-Some flood products seem to be useful in detecting flash floods while others, seem useful for detecting riverine floods.
+A previous comparative analysis of several spatial inundation products by the Malawi Disasters Spring 2015 team concluded the following; 1) There is inconsistency in the spatial distribution of a flood signal across flood products relative to a specific flood type and 2) Some flood products seem to be useful in detecting flash floods while others seem useful for detecting riverine floods.
 This project aims to produce a framework for analyzing flood detection skill relative to flash floods to inform a framework for better monitoring and forecasting those events in vulnerable areas.
-Along with previous flood products and NASA Earth Observing systems, this project will incorporate several ESA (European Space Agency) Satellites to incorporate soil moisture as an important variable in flash flood detection.
+Along with previous flood products and NASA Earth observing satellites, this project will incorporate several ESA (European Space Agency) satellites to incorporate soil moisture as an important variable in flash flood detection.
 It is expected that the results of this study will increase the ability to monitor different types of flood events, which will benefit organizations involved with disaster relief efforts in Malawi; allowing for a quicker response and more appropriate allocation of emergency flood relief efforts.

 Community Concerns